Shipping a Board Games

 ISF + SEB Custom Bond

 to pass merchandise through a custom, you should purchase a bond.
-You can buy a one-time bond (ISF+SEB) which are 50$ flat fee and another $3 per every $1000.
+You can buy a one-time bond (ISF+SEB) which is 50$ flat fee and another $3 per every $1000.
 Click here to learn more about bonds